What Are the Different Types of Mesothelioma Cells?

 Sarcomatoid Cell

-Diagnosed with the sarcomatoid mesothelioma subtype, Wally Rogers far surpassed his initial prognosis.
-After experiencing serious side effects from chemo, Wally tells us he tried Keytruda, saying, “It’s a real mystery at this point why I’ve done so well.
+Diagnosed with sarcomatoid mesothelioma, Wally Rogers far surpassed his initial prognosis.
+After experiencing serious side effects from chemo, Wally tried Keytruda (pembrolizumab), saying, “It’s a real mystery at this point why I’ve done so well.
 After listening to the medical people, it’s almost shocking.
 I’m not superhuman by any means.
 I’m a simple man.
 Maybe I can let people know, there is hope out there.”

 Biphasic cell, a mesothelioma cell type